Amanda Howerton-Fox, Ph.D.

 “Enacting a Bilingual Grammar Curriculum: Syntactic Knowledge of Teachers of the Deaf” (Howerton-Fox, A. and Falk, Jodi L.), Paper presentation, New York State Council for Exceptional Children (NYS-CEC), Binghamton, NY, October 2017.

-“The Role of Comparative Linguistics in the Preparation of Teachers of the Deaf in Sweden,” Paper presentation, American College Educators – Deaf and Hard of Hearing (ACE-DHH), San Antonio, TX, February 2017.
+“The Role of Comparative Linguistics in the Preparation of Teachers of the Deaf in Sweden,” Paper presentation, American College Educators – Deaf and Hard of Hearing (ACE-DHH), Paper Presentation, San Antonio, TX, February 2017.